Installation and initial setup

 Enter your Diffblue Cover License key provided in your welcome email or by your organization.
 If needed, click the Try Diffblue Cover link to sign up for a free trial.

 Enter details of your GitLab access token (Name and Secret) to allow Diffblue Cover to access your project.
-In general, use a GitLab Project Access Token with a
+In general, use a GitLab Project Access Token with a Developer

 scopes/permissions.
-If necessary you can use Group Access or Personal Access Tokens, again withapi
+If necessary you can use Group Access or Personal Access Tokens, again with api

 permissions.
 See the GitLab docs links below for full details on how to create an access token.